 Some speculate that legal and regulatory changes will only impact Hong Kong residents and Chinese nationals who hold offshore accounts in Hong Kong.
 But again, that’s just speculation.

 Of course, such concerns go beyond the scope of this article.
 Instead, let’s discuss the specific challenges that we know you will face if you buy a Hong Kong company with a bank account.

-As we’ve shared in many articles before, one of the biggest challenges that people need to be careful of when opening international bank accounts is the introducer hustle.
+One of the biggest challenges you need to be aware of when opening international bank accounts is the introducer hustle.